 More of a tree, the ‘Autumn Brilliance’ serviceberry (a cultivar of Amelanchier x grandiflora) grows only 20 feet tall and has flaming-red fall foliage.
 It also features white flowers in early spring and sweet, edible berries.

 How to Plant Shrubs

-In the fall, trees and shrubs are either sold in containers or with root balls, where the root and soil is wrapped in burlap (often called “balled-and-burlapped”).
+In the fall, trees and shrubs are either sold in containers or with wrapped root balls, where the root and soil is wrapped up in burlap (often called “balled-and-burlapped”).

 Before you dig a hole, research the plant’s full-grown size and give them the space they need to grow!
 Also, you don’t want to plant a tree too close to your home or neighbor’s property, which may cause damage to the buildings and tree roots.

 Here are pointers on how to plant your shrubs properly:

 Dig a hole that’s twice as wide but no deeper than your plant’s container.
 Take the plant out of the container and test it in the hole.
 The new plant should sit at the same level or even slightly higher than the surrounding soil.

 Loosen the roots on the bottom of the rootball as they’ve probably been in that container a long time; it’s OK to even cut them or break them apart to get them loosened.

 Put the plant in the hole, checking that the top of the rootball is not lower than the surrounding area.

 Add the soil back into the hole.
 Gently tamp down to avoid large air packets but don’t pack down or compact the soil.